Nodenkey/portfolio/src/posts/js-number-methods.md

 parameter passed in.

 In the next line, the for...of loop is used to loop through the string which was passed into the function.
-In our for...of loop, the character is the loop's variable.On each iteration, a value of a different property is assigned to this variable.
-In this case, the characters of the string passed in the function.
+In our for...of loop, the character is the loop's variable.
+On each iteration, a value of a different property is assigned to this variable which in this case, is the characters of the string passed in the function.
-The string passed is the iterable, which is the object whose iterable properties are iterated.
+The string(str) is the iterable, which is the object whose iterable properties are iterated.
 In the loop, the character is concatenated with the reversed string.
 This ends up reversing the string eventually.

 The code is broken down below: